fluentiot/fluentiot/README.md

 Fluent IoT is designed to work with your own IoT devices.
 Users are required to connect their devices to the code using the provided `device` component interface.

 The codebase comes with a `tuya` component which can serve as an example on other integrations.
 If you are already using tuya you can configure the access and start using it out of the box.
+Guide on getting started with Tuya is documented below.

 ## Getting Started